IlmamFarizan/Shadcn-Sandbox/README.md

-## This is a classified project built using NextJS, TailwindCSS, Shadcn
+## This is a sandbox project built using NextJS, TailwindCSS, Shadcn